tycrek/mandatum/README.md

 	<h1>mandatum</h1>
 </div>

+**!!!
+Notice**: Mandatum is currently undergoing a refactor to a new command system.
+For the latest features, check out the [refactor branch](https://github.com/tycrek/mandatum/tree/command-refactor).

+---

 An open-source Discord bot.
 Primary goal is to ~~eliminate the human race~~ replace the big-name bots such as MEE6, Groovy and others, as well as incorporate my own ideas.

 **Please note**: The only **legitimate** mandatum bot is `mandatum#2749`.
 Any others are clones and may not be safe to use.